Darylxyx/generator-yx-react/README.md

 ```
 Command `--watch` will repack the project when you change.
 Command `-p` will compress the bundle.
-It will copy a HTML file into bundle folder and change all of path in files which is begin with `\` when you run `parsePath.js`.so,you can runnig the bundle folder in static or any server.
+It will copy a HTML file into bundle folder and change all of path in files which is begin with `\` to relative path when you run `parsePath.js`.so,you can runnig the bundle folder in static or any server directly.

 ### Dependencies
 * webpack